 There are MANY flexible costs to having a baby: extra outfits, professional photography, different convenient gadgets, nursery decor, etc…

 So, how much does it cost to have a baby?
 What does baby really need?
 And how do you budget for it?

 How much you want to spend on a baby is really up to you.
 You can buy baby items second hand for a fraction of the retail price or you can buy high end baby gear like the movie stars.
 (Most parents land somewhere in between.)

 I wrote a very detailed post about baby products you’ll need or want for the first year or so: a complete minimalist baby registry guide.
 There are a few non-necessities on the list, but not very many!
-We’ve become kid stuff minimalists, so my baby registry guide only includes things I would buy if we were having our first baby all over again.
+We’ve become kid stuff minimalists, so my baby registry must haves list only includes things I would buy if we were having our first baby all over again.

 The important part is to have a plan and make a budget that is within reach for you.

 The bottom line strategy to budget for baby is create a sinking fund:

 List every item with the price; divide the total by the number of months you have to save.